Who amongst us doesn’t grapple with self-acceptance? I think we all do; at least every once in a while, and sometimes, most of the time.

 - Why can’t I dance as well as Mary? 🙁

-If you compare yourself unfavorably to others, especially without the aim to improve yourself, then maybe it makes it a little harder to accept yourself as you are.
+If you compare yourself unfavourably to others, especially without the aim to improve yourself, it makes it a little harder to accept yourself as you are.

 Statements like these can only make you feel worse about yourself.